storybookjs/react-native/docs/src/pages/configurations/typescript-config/index.md

 The default `tsconfig.json` that comes with CRA works great.
 If your stories are outside the `src` folder, for example the `stories` folder in root, then `"rootDirs": ["src", "stories"]` needs to be added to be added to `compilerOptions` so it knows what folders to compile.
 Make sure `jsx` is set to preserve.
 Should be unchanged.

+## Create a TSX storybook index

+The default storybook index file is `stories/index.js` -- you'll want to rename this to `stories/index.tsx`.

 ## Import tsx stories

 Change `config.ts` inside the Storybook config directory (by default, it’s `.storybook`) to import stories made with TypeScript: